-I fully recommend following the itinerary I have detailed below in order to visit these best beaches in Pembrokeshire as my day flowed so smoothly and to help you plan your trip to Pembrokeshire I’ve added things like postcodes and where I stayed to help you find out where to park at the beaches too!
+I fully recommend following the itinerary I have detailed below in order to visit these best beaches in Pembrokeshire as my day flowed really smoothly and to help you plan your trip to Pembrokeshire I’ve added things like postcodes to help you find out where to park at the beaches too!

 I started my day in Saundersfoot which is on the edge of Pembrokeshire.
 I had been staying in Carmarthen the night before which is a perfect base town in Wales as it’s pretty central to everywhere in South Wales – Swansea, Pembrokeshire, the Brecon Beacons.

 Tenby is a very popular Welsh seaside town, even more so than Saundersfoot as it is a bit bigger and more well known for its colourful buildings.
 It’s often highly rated as one of the best beaches in Pembrokeshire and the most visited!